Calendar of Events

 (from left to right)

 Susan McGovern was born and raised in Honolulu and began violin studies when she was 10 years old.
-She graduated with a degree in Music Education from the University of Hawaii at Manoa.
+She graduated with a degree in Music Education from University of Hawaii at Manoa.
 She is a member of the Kamuela Philharmonic Orchestra, Orchid Isle Orchestra, and Chamber Orchestra of Kona.
 She and husband Rob moved to Volcano in 1985, where she worked as a National Park Ranger in Hawaii Volcanoes National Park.
-She served as Education Director for the Volcano Art Center and continues to lead Road Scholar groups through five Hawaiian Islands.
+She served as Education Director for the Volcano Art Center and continues to lead Road Scholar education groups through five Hawaiian Islands.

 May